Ayush-Bulbule/PICT-Lab/TE_Sem_II/WTL/Assignment_07/readme.md

     - POST method is used when the data is sensitive and should not be visible in the URL, while GET method is used when the data is not sensitive and can be visible in the URL.
     - POST method is used to send data to the server to be processed, while GET method is used to retrieve data from the server.

-11. What do you mean by Server Side Scripting?
+11. What do you mean by Server Side Scripting?<br/>
 Ans: Server Side Scripting is a type of scripting that is executed on the server side.
 It is used to generate dynamic web pages by processing data on the server and sending the output to the client.

-12. Explain all possible types of scope of variable?
+12. Explain all possible types of scope of variable?<br/>
 Ans: The possible types of scope of variable are as follows:
     - Local Scope: A variable declared inside a function has local scope and can only be accessed within that function.
     - Global Scope: A variable declared outside a function has global scope and can be accessed anywhere in the script.
     - Static Scope: A static variable retains its value between function calls and has static scope.
     - Parameter Scope: A variable passed as a parameter to a function has parameter scope and can only be accessed within that function.

-13. Explain with example the use of substring function?
+13. Explain with example the use of substring function?<br/>
 Ans: The substring function is used to extract a part of a string.
 It takes two arguments, the string and the starting position of the substring.
 For example:

     ```php